 Surgery is the first and most common treatment for most patients at the Johns Hopkins Comprehensive Brain Tumor Center.
 Brain tumor surgery can provide:

-- The complete removal of some brain tumors
+- The complete removal (resection) of some brain tumors

-- Reduced symptoms and improved ability to function (e.g., to think, speak or see better)
+- Better quality of life: Less pressure within the skull can mean reduced symptoms and improved ability to function (e.g., to think, speak or see better)

 Malignant Brain Tumor Surgery: What You Need to Know